 The Carts module does not contain any Item Restrictions.
 However, it does contain User Restrictions.
 This means you can restrict who the role can work with, carry out actions for, etc. Here’s an example:

 Let’s assume there is a custom role called IT Support.
 This role is also a part of two teams – Network Team and Hardware Team.
 With these permissions, you can choose whether IT Support users will have:

-- The authority to update Carts that were created by any IT Support user.
+- The authority to update Carts that were created by IT Support user themselves.